-In some patients the formation of a retinal tear is preceded by flashes of light, which are indicative of pull (traction) on the retina.
-In others, the tear may break a small blood vessel in its path causing a small hemorrhage (bleeding), with blurring of vision and ‘floaters’.
+In some patients, the formation of a retinal tear is preceded by flashes of light, which are indicative of pull (traction) on the retina.
+In others, the tear may break a small blood vessel in its path causing a small hemorrhage (bleeding), with the blurring of vision and ‘floaters’.

 It should also be noted that ‘floaters’ are very commonly seen by people who have no eye disease.
 They are seen as small specks, circles, lines, clouds or cobwebs moving in one’s field of vision.
 They are actually tiny clumps of gel or cells inside the vitreous and cause no harm.